Andrea di Robilant

-Andrea di Robilant (born in Rome, Italy) is an Italian journalist and writer.
+Andrea di Robilant (born 13 February 1957) is an Italian journalist and writer.

 Early life and education

-Di Robilant was born in Rome and attended a Swiss boarding school, Institut Le Rosey.
+Di Robilant was born in Rome, Italy, and attended a Swiss boarding school, Institut Le Rosey.
 He moved to New York for university, where he earned his BA in History in 1979 from Columbia College and his MA in International Relations from the School of International and Public Affairs, Columbia University in 1980.

 He is the eldest of three sons of Count Alvise Nicolis di Robilant e Cereaglio, of Piedmontese and Venetian ancestry, and American Elizabeth, née Stokes.
 His father, a descendant of Italian statesman and diplomat Carlo Felice Nicolis, conte di Robilant, was managing director of Sotheby's in Italy; he was found murdered in his apartment in the Palazzo Rucellai in Florence in 1997, aged 72.
 The murder remains unsolved.

 Other members of his family include General Mario Nicolis di Robilant, who commanded the Italian Fourth Army at Monte Grappa during World War I.

 His great-great-great-great grandmother, Lucia Memmo, married Alvise Mocenigo, a member of the House of Mocenigo that played a pivotal role in Venice's history.
 In 1818, Lucia rented the piano nobile of Palazzo Mocenigo to Lord Byron, who wrote parts of Don Juan at the family mansion, and hosted illustrious figures such as François-René de Chateaubriand and Effie Ruskin throughout her life.
 Lucia's father, Andrea Memmo, was the Venetian ambassador to the Papal States and a prominent citizen of the Republic of Venice.
 Both of di Robilant's ancestors became subjects of his books.